 Brunot bought strips of scrap lumber, silk screened letters onto them and hired woodworkers to saw them into tiles.
 He ordered the boards from a New York game company, Selchow & Righter, which made games for other companies.
 Brunot and his wife Helen renamed the game Scrabble and assembled 2,251 copies in their living room during 1949.
 They lost $450.

-The Brunots soldiered along, selling a few hundred games a week, until one day in 1952.
-They came home from a week’s vacation to find orders for more than 2,000 games.
+But the Brunots soldiered along, selling a few hundred games a week, until one day in 1952.
+That day they came home from a week’s vacation to find orders for more than 2,000 games.

 According to legend, a Macy's department store executive had discovered the game while at a summer resort and ordered them for the department store shelves.
 To keep up with demand, James and Helen Brunot moved production to an abandoned schoolhouse in Newtown, then to a converted woodworking shop.